vokouns/usa-aqi-map/README.md

 hold our map and charts and a CSS file to format the overall page.
 We created separate JS files for our map and our plots to input the JavaScript coding into our overall HTML file.

-For the map, we used OpenStreetMap and Leaflet to map various air quality data points for the counties in our dataset.
+For the map, we used OpenStreetMap, Esri, and Leaflet to map various air quality data points for the counties in our dataset.
 We added options for users to add the following overlays: a heatmap, a satellite map, a street map, and markers.
 The markers are formatted so users of the map can easily tell when each county ranks by air quality using the colored-coded index, with green being the best and dark red being the worst.